An Empirical Bayes Method for Chi-Squared Data: Tweedie's Formula for Chi-squared Data

-Lemma~\ref{Lemma-1} expresses the posterior mean in terms of $E_{k-2}(2J|x)$, the expected effect-size degrees of freedom.
+Proposition~\ref{Proposition_1} expresses the posterior mean in terms of $E_{k-2}(2J|x)$, the expected effect-size degrees of freedom.
 We now study how to estimate it from the data.
-A simulation study indicates that the resulting estimates are rather inaccurate and we shall not use them in bias correction.
-Nevertheless, these estimates provide valuable insight into the understanding of the effect-size degrees of freedom as an important component of the posterior mean.
+The resulting estimates are inaccurate and we shall not use them for bias correction.
+Nevertheless, these estimates provide insight into $E_{k-2}(2J|x)$ as an important part of the posterior mean.